dimaMukan/sql_practice/README.md

 - Practicing SQL
-- Working with GitHub and SQL
+- Working with GitHub and SQL + Python